-The Hanover is a publicly traded stock corporation" (NYSE: THG) domiciled in the State of Delaware that operates through a number of property casualty and other subsidiaries.
+The Hanover is a publicly traded stock corporation (NYSE: THG) domiciled in the State of Delaware that operates through several property and casualty insurers and other subsidiaries.
 For a complete list of entities within the group, see Exhibit 21 of the Form 10-K. While the vast majority of the entities within The Hanover's group of companies are insurance companies and related entities, The Hanover Insurance Group, Inc.'s wholly owned subsidiary, Opus Investment Management, Inc. ("Opus"), is a SEC-registered investment advisor that manages assets on behalf of The Hanover and third-party institutional investor clients.